 By Dr. Uzma Jafri

-Founded in 2016 the American Muslim Community Foundation is a grassroots, national nonprofit organization in the United States.
-Our focus is on creating Donor Advised Funds, Giving Circles, distributing grants, partnering on fiscal sponsorships and building endowments for the American Muslim community.
-AMCF has committed to basic needs, racial justice, and health equity initiatives by distributing more than $3,500,000 to 275 nonprofits.
-Dr. Uzma Jafri is originally from Texas, mom to 4 self directed learners, a volunteer in multiple organizations from dawah resources to refugee social support services, and runs her own private practice.
+Dr. Uzma Jafri is originally from Texas, mom to four self-directed learners, a volunteer in multiple organizations from dawah resources to refugee social support services, and runs her own private practice.
 She is an aspiring writer and co host of Mommying While Muslim podcast, tipping the scales towards that ever elusive balance as the podcast tackles issues second generation Americans have the voice and stomach to tackle.